 Daniel Rosefelt & Associates have had many years of experience helping taxpayers reduce their federal and state tax liabilities through the OIC program and similar state initiatives.
 The process of submitting an OIC and obtaining IRS acceptance is complicated — success requires substantial attention to details and compliance with a variety of IRS regulations, procedures and guidelines.

 To speak with us about your tax situation, call (301) 656-4424 or reach out by completing our ten-second contact us form to know your real options.
 We serve clients throughout the U.S. and around the world from our offices in Bethesda, Maryland, and Washington, D.C.

 Types of Offers in Compromise

 There are three different kinds of OICs:

-- Doubt as to Collectibility — Allows you to settle your tax debt for less than the full amount you owe.
+- Doubt as to Collectibility — Allows you to settle your tax liabilities for less than the full amount you owe.
 It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship

 - Doubt as to Liability — Applicable when doubt exists that the IRS assessed the correct amount of tax liability.
 This method only applies if you can prove you do not owe the tax assessed, not because you are unable to pay the tax liability